AdobeDocs/launch-learn.en/help/consent/set-consent-iab.md

 This video shows you how to use the Adobe Experience Platform Web SDK to set consent values according to the IAB TCF 2.0 standard.

 >[!VIDEO](https://video.tv.adobe.com/v/332695/?quality=12&learn=on)

+See the documentation on [IAB FCF 2.0 support in Platform](https://experienceleague.adobe.com/docs/experience-platform/landing/governance-privacy-security/consent/iab/overview.html) for more information.